 Step 4: Move the galette crust to a parchment paper-lined baking sheet.
 Place the cherry mixture in the middle of the dough.
 Leave at least two inches of edge for folding.

 Step 5: Gently fold the crust over the cherries.
-Pinch the lower section near the bottom of the fold together to keep it folded.
+Pinch the lower section near the bottom of the fold to keep it folded.

 Step 7: Add an egg to a small dish and whisk.
 Brush the egg wash over the exposed crust.
 This will help it get nice and golden while baking.
 Optional: Sprinkle coarse sugar over the egg-washed crust.

-Step 8: Bake the galette for 25 minutes at 350º F. You will know it is finished baking when the top is golden, and the cherry mixture is warm and softened.
+Step 8: Bake the galette for 25 minutes at 350º F. You will know it is finished baking when the top is golden and the cherry mixture is warm and softened.

 Step 9: Remove from the oven and place onto a cooling rack.
 Enjoy when cooled.